Tuesday, June 11, 2024

 You can see that the old liquid ink has become quite diluted, but once a bit more soot was added, it regained its colour.
 So instead of throwing away old ink, just use it to save some time when grinding an ink stick.
 But remember, this only works for animal glue-type liquid ink.
 Do not mix inks that use different types of adhesive (animal glue with synthetic adhesive) because the different adhesives may react with each other.

 Finally, we come to the kind of soot used.
 Soot is collected by either burning wood (usually pine 松) or oil (油).
 Soot from wood results in uneven soot particles that also have a more bluish tint when diluted.
 Soot from oil results in smaller soot particles, a deeper black, gives a more shiny look when dry, and a slightly brown tint when diluted.
 The type of soot used is usually stated for ink sticks, but if not, you can grind the ink stick and after it has dried, look to see if the part of the stick used is shiny (oil) or dull (wood).
-Soot from burning lacquer is also used to make ink, so you sometimes see 漆 as the "ingredient" for an ink stick.
+Soot from burning lacquer is also used to make ink, so you sometimes see 漆 as an "ingredient" for an ink stick.

 In the photo above, the ink on the left is made using soot from oil, while the one on the right using soot from pine.
 It is fine to mix such inks.
 I often use a blend of both pine soot and oil soot so that I get a deeper black without too much shine.